-Compared to neighboring Hawaiian islands like Kauai and Maui, Hawaii the Big Island feels like a different world with its striking landscape of jet black lava rocks and its contrasting climates spread across its massive landscape.
-It was built out of five different volcanoes, three which are still active today.
-Four days gives you a solid introduction to this magical island, where each day you can go explore a different corner, from the lively west side to the more remote jungle landscape of the east.
-Here’s a complete 4-day Big Island itinerary that will help you best maximize your time on this beautiful island.
+Compared to neighboring Hawaiian islands like Kauai and Maui, the Big Island of Hawaii feels like a different world with its striking landscape of jet-black lava rocks and its contrasting climates spread across its massive landscape.
+Here’s a complete Big Island itinerary for 5 days that will help you best maximize your time on this beautiful island.

 When is the best time to visit the Big Island?